Steve McQueen (album): Music and lyrics

 Musically, Steve McQueen is informed by Dolby's lush, jazz-tinged production.
+Pitchfork said the album "was McAloon's stab at pop, a suite of literate songs that draw as much from 1950s rock and country as from Elvis Costello."
+Wendy Smith's backing vocals have been described as "serv[ing] as guide rails" on the album.
 McAloon's lyrics on Steve McQueen touch on a number of themes, including love, infidelity, regret, and heartbreak.
 Alex Robertson of Sputnikmusic described the album's songs as lyrically "literate and humorous without being condescending in the slightest".

 Singles

 "When Love Breaks Down" was first released as a single in October 1984, before the album was released, but failed to chart in the top 40, peaking at No. 89 on the UK Singles Chart.
 It was reissued as a new single in March 1985, but again failed to chart, peaking at No. 88.
 It was only after the album's release, and on the single's third issue in October 1985, that it finally broke through the top 40 and peaked at No. 25 for two weeks in November and December 1985.

 Between the second and third releases of "When Love Breaks Down", two further singles were released: "Faron Young" (referencing the country music singer of the same name) in July 1985, peaking at No. 74, and "Appetite" in August 1985, peaking at No. 92.

 "Goodbye Lucille #1" was renamed "Johnny Johnny" for the final single release from the album in January 1986, peaking at No. 64.